 The Trust's investment objective is for the value of the Shares (based on Ether per Share) to reflect the value of Ether held by the Trust, determined by reference to the Index Price, less the Trust's expenses and other liabilities.
-There can be no assurance that the Trust will be able to achieve its investment objective.

 While an investment in the Shares is not a direct investment in Ether, the Shares are designed to provide investors with a cost-effective and convenient way to gain investment exposure to Ether.
 A substantial direct investment in Ether may require expensive and sometimes complicated arrangements in connection with the acquisition, security and safekeeping of the Ether and may involve the payment of substantial fees to acquire such Ether from third-party facilitators through cash payments of U.S. dollars.
-Because the value of the Shares is correlated with the value of Ether held by the Trust, it is important to understand the investment attributes of, and the market for, Ether.
+Because the value of the Shares is correlated with the value of the Ether held by the Trust, it is important to understand the investment attributes of, and the market for, Ether.

-The Trust's Ether are carried, for financial statement purposes, at fair value as required by U.S. generally accepted accounting principles ("GAAP").
+The Trust's Ether are carried, for financial statement purposes, at fair value, as required by the U.S. generally accepted accounting principles ("U.S. GAAP").
 The Trust determines the fair value of Ether based on the price provided by the Digital Asset Market (defined below) that the Trust considers its principal market as of 4:00 p.m., New York time, on the valuation date.
-The net asset value of the Trust determined on a GAAP basis is referred to in this prospectus as "Principal Market NAV."
-Prior to February 23, 2024, Principal Market NAV was referred to as NAV.
-"Digital Asset Market" means a "Brokered Market," "Dealer Market," "Principal-to-Principal Market" or "Exchange Market" (referred to as "Trading Platform Market" in this prospectus), as each such term is defined in the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Master Glossary.
+The net asset value of the Trust determined on a U.S. GAAP basis is referred to in this prospectus as "Principal Market NAV."
+"Digital Asset Market" means a "Brokered Market," "Dealer Market," "Principal-to-Principal Market" or "Exchange Market," as each such term is defined in the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Master Glossary.
 See "Part II-Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates-Principal Market and Fair Value Determination" in the Annual Report for more information on the Trust's principal market selection.

-The Trust uses the Index Price to calculate its "NAV," a Non-GAAP metric, which is the aggregate value, expressed in U.S. dollars, of the Trust's assets (other than U.S. dollars or other fiat currency), less the U.S. dollar value of the Trust's expenses and other liabilities, calculated in the manner set forth under "Part I-Item 1.
-Business-Valuation of ETH and Determination of NAV" in the Annual Report.
+The Trust uses the Index Price to calculate its "NAV," a non-GAAP metric, which is the aggregate value, expressed in U.S. dollars, of the Trust's assets (other than U.S. dollars or other fiat currency), less the U.S. dollar value of the Trust's expenses and other liabilities, calculated in the manner set forth under "Part I-Item 1.
+Business-Valuation of Ether and Determination of NAV" in the Annual Report.
 "NAV per Share" is calculated by dividing NAV by the number of Shares currently outstanding.
-Prior to February 23, 2024, NAV was referred to as Digital Asset Holdings and NAV per Share was referred to as Digital Asset Holdings per Share.

-NAV and NAV per Share are not measures calculated in accordance with GAAP.
-NAV is not intended to be a substitute for the Trust's Principal Market NAV calculated in accordance with GAAP, and NAV per Share is not intended to be a substitute for the Trust's Principal Market NAV per Share calculated in accordance with GAAP.
-Prior to February 23, 2024, Principal Market NAV was referred to as NAV and Principal Market NAV per Share was referred to as NAV per Share.
+NAV and NAV per Share are not measures calculated in accordance with U.S. GAAP.
+NAV is not intended to be a substitute for the Trust's Principal Market NAV calculated in accordance with U.S. GAAP, and NAV per Share is not intended to be a substitute for the Trust's Principal Market NAV per Share calculated in accordance with U.S. GAAP.